esdanielgomez/MSPTechDays/README.md

 ## List of instructions to perform an application of a intelligent auditorium

-The dataset can be used in luis.ai
+The dataset can be used in https://luis.ai

 ## IA - Intelligent Translator